Mvwestbury/Blue_antelope_tools/README.md

 ### Runs of homozygosity
  - Generate ROH counts from the original basecall file and specifying the thresholds.
-In this example we have calculate heterozygosity in 100kb windows, a window must have 25kb of data to be considered, and a window with a heterozygosity <0.0001 is considered for ROH
+In this example we have calculate heterozygosity in 100kb windows, a window can have 25kb of missing data to be considered, and a window with a heterozygosity <0.0001 is considered for ROH

 `python ROH.py NRM590107.basecall.txt 100000 25000 0.0001 > NRM590107.ROH`